MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/dlp-investigate-alerts-defender.md

 1. View the matched sensitive content in the **Sensitive info types** tab and the file content in the **Source** tab if you have the required permission (See details <a href="/microsoft-365/compliance/dlp-alerts-dashboard-get-started#roles" target="_blank">here</a>).

-### Extend DLP alert investigation with Advanced Hunting
+### Extend DLP alert investigation with advanced hunting

 Advanced hunting is a query-based threat hunting tool that lets you explore up to 30 days of audit logs of user, files and site locations to aid in your investigation.
 You can proactively inspect events in your network to locate threat indicators and entities.
 The flexible access to data enables unconstrained hunting for both known and potential threats.